Dealing With Difficult Parents: 5 Effective Strategies

-It could be your biological or adoptive parents, or perhaps toxic in-laws, but the effect they have on you is the same: hurt feelings, confusion, anger and desire to withdraw.
+It could be your biological parent, or perhaps toxic in-laws, but the effect they have on you is the same: hurt, confusion, disappointment, anger and desire to withdraw.

-This article will discuss how to deal with difficult parents, what strategies or states of mind are most beneficial, and when to let go.
+This article will discuss how to deal with difficult parents, what strategies are most beneficial, and when to let go.

 Put Things in Perspective

 “The most loving parents and relatives commit murder with smiles on their faces.
 They force us to destroy the person we really are: a subtle kind of murder.” ― Jim Morrison

 Even the most loving parents damage their children.
 They just do.
 With the best intentions - to protect them, to guide them, to better them.
 In most cases, by imprinting their own fears and prejudices on them.

 The point is, parents are just people.
 People with flaws, struggles and impaired judgement.
 People with emotional or intellectual handicaps.
 People who make mistakes and who are terrified by being judged by their children.
 Oscar Wilde said with his usual poignant wit:

 “Children begin by loving their parents; as they grow older they judge them; sometimes they forgive them.”